-You can also move objects in artificial space around an ‘observer’ and the code will correctly calculate the relative volumes for the different channels of different speaker setups (e.g. stereo or 5.1 systems).
+You can also move objects in artificial space around an ‘observer’ and the code will correctly calculate the relative volumes for the different channels of different speaker setups (e.g. stereo, 5.1 systems or ambisonics).
 For example we used this to assign a sound to the Moon and the planets and then create the illusion, through sound, that they orbit around the audience.
 Additionally, we added a volume envelope to emphasise this orbiting effect.

 Get started with sonification of data with STRAUSS